Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Heart Failure.md

 	- Renal excretion – careful dosing in CKD.
 	- **Do not use** in otherwise not end stage as increased mortality

+### Drugs to be aware of:
+Drugs to avoid in HF:
+	- Metformin - may cause lactic acidosis
+	- Thiazolidinediones (glitazones) - cause fluid retention
+	- CCB - negative ionotropes
+	- NSAIDs - cause fluid retention

 #### Devices
 - 3 months after (timeframe)
 - ICD or pacemaker – the major cause of sudden death in CCF patients is that of a spontaneous ventricular arrhythmia.
 Hence ICD will shock them out of this rhythm.
 This improves prognosis.